Seeing new depths: Three-dimensional flow of a free-swimming alga: 3D Flow Field

-To more accurately capture the experimental flow field, we also employ the method of regularized Stokeslets \cite{Cortez_2001_RS,Cortez_2005_RS,Lee_2021_RSbacteria} to simulate the algal flow in the zero-$Re$-number limit (Fig.~\ref{fig:figure3}(c)), incorporating the shape and dynamics of the algal body and flagella extracted from experiments (SM Sec.~2A).
-The simulations predict an average swimming speed of $\langle U\rangle = 95$ $\mu$m/s, slightly lower but comparable to the experimental value.
-The time-averaged flow from the simulations also agrees well with the experimental measurements (SM Fig.~S6).
+To more accurately capture the experimental flow field, we also employ the method of regularized Stokeslets \cite{Cortez_2001_RS,Cortez_2005_RS,Lee_2021_RSbacteria} to simulate the algal flow in the zero-$Re$-number limit (Fig.~\ref{fig:figure3}(c)), incorporating the shape of the algal body and the kinematics of the flagella extracted from experiments (SM Sec.~2A) \cite{supplemental}.
+The simulations predict an average swimming speed of $\langle U\rangle = 113$ $\mu$m/s, closely matching the experimental value.
+The time-averaged flow from the simulations also agrees well with the experimental measurements (SM Fig.~S6) \cite{supplemental}.
 The simulations reproduce all dynamic features of the experimental flow (Fig.~\ref{fig:figure3}(c), Movie S1).
-The quantitative differences likely arise from the approximations underlying the regularized Stokeslets method and from the strong noise in the time-resolved flow field, which demands far more data than the time-averaged flow and necessitates additional smoothing during post-processing.
-Hence, our experiments provide a benchmark for validating the flow simulations, while the smooth flow fields from the simulations allow the calculation of higher-order velocity derivatives, enabling more quantitative analysis of flow vorticity.
+The quantitative differences likely stem from the substantial noise in the experimental time-resolved flow field (Appendices B and C).
+Hence, while experiments provide a benchmark for validating the simulations, the smooth flow fields from the simulations allow the calculation of higher-order velocity derivatives, enabling quantitative analysis of flow vorticity.